 GPS applications on your phone or other devices are incredibly distracting when behind the wheel of a car.
 If you’re heading out on a long drive, look at your route beforehand.
 Pull over if you need to consult a map or your GPS.

 Since roadwork and construction are common during the warmer months, it’s also wise to have an alternate route planned.
-Ontario 511 provides updated traveller information so you can check road conditions, weather and traffic before you go.
+Ontario 511 provides updated traveler information so you can check road conditions, weather and traffic before you go.